realthunder/asm3-wiki/Concepts.md

 times into the scene graph, meaning that the object actually exists simultaneously in multiple coordinate systems.
 This has a somewhat unexpected side effect.
-When an object is added to an assembly with some placement, the object is seemingly jumping into a new place.
+When an object is added to an assembly with some placement, the object is seemingly jumping into a new place (Update: there is a new feature to auto adjust placement when dropping object across different coordinate system.
+To activate it, right click anywhere in tree view, and select `Tree options -> Sync placement`).
 This is expected, because the object enters a new coordinate system, and it seems to have the same behavior as `App::Part`.
 But what actually happened is that the original object inside the global coordinate system is simply made invisible before adding to the